nus-cs2030s/2324-s2/docs/36-monad.md

 | `Lazy<T>` | The value has been evaluated or not |
 | `Loggable<T>` | The log describing the operations done on the value |

-These classes that we wrote follow certain patterns that make them well behaved when we create them with `of` and chain them with `flatMap`.
+These classes that we wrote follow certain patterns that make them well-behaved when we create them with `of` and chain them with `flatMap`.
 Such classes that are "well behaved" are examples of a programming construct called _monads_.
 A monad must follow three laws, to behave well.
 Let's examine the laws below.

 ## Identity Laws